 We have operations that expose us to currency risk in the British Pound Sterling, the Canadian Dollar and to a lesser extent the Euro.
 Amounts invested in our foreign operations are translated into U.S. Dollars at the exchange rates in effect at the balance sheet date.
-The resulting translation adjustments are recorded as accumulated other comprehensive income (loss), a component of stockholders' equity in our condensed consolidated balance sheets.
+The resulting translation adjustments are recorded as accumulated other comprehensive loss, a component of stockholders' equity in our Condensed Consolidated Balance Sheets.
 We believe the exposure to the effects that fluctuating foreign currencies have on our consolidated results of operations is limited because the foreign operations primarily invoice customers and collect obligations in their respective currencies or U.S. Dollars.
 Additionally, expenses associated with these transactions are generally contracted and paid for in the same local currencies.
-For the three months ended December 31, 2018, our realized foreign exchange gain was \$0.1 million and is included in selling, general and administrative expenses in the Condensed Consolidated Statements of Operations.
+For the three months ended December 31, 2019, our realized foreign exchange loss was \$0.3 million and is included in selling, general and administrative expenses in the Condensed Consolidated Statements of Operations.

-Our accumulated other comprehensive loss, which is included as a component of stockholders' equity, was \$25.9 million as of December 31, 2018, an increase of \$4.1 million compared to September 30, 2018.
-This increase in comprehensive loss was primarily a result of fluctuations in the currency exchange rates for the Canadian Dollar and British Pound Sterling as we remeasured the foreign operations of those divisions.
+Our accumulated other comprehensive loss, which is included as a component of stockholders' equity, was \$22.2 million as of December 31, 2019, a decrease of \$2.4 million compared to September 30, 2019.
+This decrease in comprehensive loss was primarily a result of fluctuations in the currency exchange rates for the Canadian Dollar and British Pound Sterling as we remeasured the foreign operations of those divisions.

-We do not currently hedge our exposure to potential foreign currency translation adjustments.
+We do not typically hedge our exposure to potential foreign currency translation adjustments.